smoluck/SMONSTER_DOC/docs/source/updatelog.rst

 **GAME CONTENT**

+• New Commands:

-• Added: Rotate Center to Selection.
+  • Rotate Center to Selection.
-• Added: Move and Rotate center to Mesh open boundary center.
+  • Move and Rotate center to Mesh open boundary center.
-• Added: Replace Target by Instance.
+  • Replace Target by Instance.